Open-Scholarship-Strategy/site/index.md

 The primary vision here, and one which we are optimistic of achieving, is three-fold:

-1. That all educational resources and research outputs, as a global societal common good should be accessible free of charge to all publics who wish to benefit from them.
+1. That all educational resources and research outputs, as a global societal common good should be accessible free of charge to all members of the public who wish to benefit from them.
 2. That the benefits of this research should be integrated into wider society.
 3. That anyone should be freely available to contribute to, and participate in, this process.